MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/webhint.md

 # webhint VS Code extension

-Use [webhint](https://webhint.io), a customizable linting tool, to improve the accessibility, speed, cross-browser compatibility, and more of your site.
+Use [webhint](https://webhint.io), a customizable linting tool, to improve the accessibility, performance, cross-browser compatibility, PWA compatibility, and security of your site.
 It checks your code for best practices and common errors.
 This open-source project, initially developed by the Microsoft Edge team, is now part of the [OpenJS Foundation](https://openjsf.org/).
 The Microsoft Edge team continues to contribute to webhint alongside web developers in the community.

 ![Screenshot of webhint VS Code extension](./media/webhint-extension.png)